 - Proof of legal status (you’re not an illegal alient) and social security number (something you didn’t even have to have when I was born)

 - Documentation of your residential address

-States are required to share data in a searchable database that the federal government hasn’t built yet, so no state could be technically compliant even though DHS says more than half of states are.
+States are required to share data in a searchable database that the federal government hasn’t built yet, so no state could be technically compliant even though DHS says most states are.

 If Your Drivers License Isn’t Real ID Complaint You Can Still Fly